RealDealAdamP/transcribe-audio-service/README.md

 Transcribe Audio Service

 Transcribe Audio Service is a lightweight, standalone transcription tool for Windows.
-It batch-converts audio files (`.mp3`, `.wav`) into readable text using OpenAI’s Whisper model — no technical setup required.
+It batch-converts audio files (`.mp3`,`.m4a`, and `.wav`) into readable text using OpenAI’s Whisper model — no technical setup required.

 ---